 Private Equity Rollups: The Art of Building Empires from Fragments

-A private equity roll-up involves an investor (typically a PE firm) acquiring and merging multiple smaller businesses within the same fragmented industry into a single, larger, and more valuable entity.
+A private equity rollup is the acquisition and integration of multiple smaller businesses operating within the same fragmented industry into a single, scaled platform.

 Why PE Firms Love Rollups